 Equine Therapy: In addition to group and family therapy, we believe that equine therapy is a powerful way of teaching relational skills, like nonverbal communication and social awareness.
 Using body language with these sensitive animals helps students learn how to better communicate with others and build relationships.

 Weekly phone calls with family: Teens today are used to having more conversations online than in person–even with their families.
 This depersonalized way of socializing often gets in the way of maintaining two-way conversations.
 While they do not have access to cell phones, students at Solstice are encouraged to make regular phone calls to friends and family members to strengthen their support system.
 Every week, students have the chance to video chat with their parents during therapy sessions.
+This helps reframe the phone as a tool and changes the wiring of the brain that feeds smartphone addiction.

-Home visits offer opportunities to self-monitor social media use: Students periodically go home for a few days, prior to leaving the program, to gauge how they handle being at home with access to their cell phone and social media.
+Home visits offer opportunities to self-monitor social media use: Students periodically go home for a few days, prior to leaving the program, to gauge how they handle being at home with access to their cell phones and social media.
 Every teen has an individualized technology contract that they work on with their parents and their therapist to decide what boundaries, if any, may need to be set around healthy media use.

 At Solstice RTC, our goal is to help teen girls and assigned female at birth learn how to use their phones to communicate more effectively with people without feeling like they have to be attached to their phone every second of the day.
 Many of the girls and assigned female at birth we work with come to our program struggling with a “fear of missing out” and describe their compulsion to “stay updated” on their online social lives all the time.